TheobaldLab/RegressionDiscontinuity/RegressionDiscontinuity.md

 the 0.05 level.

-Finally, using the baseline RD model specification, we can go through bandwidths from 2 points to 60 points to search for optimal bandwidth.
+Finally, using the baseline RD model specification, we can go through bandwidths from 2 points to 60 points to examine the robustness of the estimate at different BWs.
 The codes below create Figure 5 in the paper.

 ``` r